To Repot a Fiddle Leaf Fig or Not: Is It Worth the Root Shock to Your Fiddle Leaf Fig?

 The good news is, a growing tree is a healthy tree, so your fiddle should be strong enough to make the transition with no more negative consequence than a little temporary droopiness and a dropped leaf or two.

 We love our furry friends, but sometimes they can mistake our fiddle’s pot for a bathroom!
 In this case, the chemicals in the animal’s urine pose a serious risk to the roots.
-The best mode of action is to repot right away, rinsing as much of the contaminated soil out of the root ball as possible.
+The best mode of action is to repot a fiddle leaf fig right away, rinsing as much of the contaminated soil out of the root ball as possible.
 In the future, try covering the surface of the soil with pebbles to deter pets.

 You don’t want to mess with a bacterial infection, because it spreads quickly and can kill your plant.
 Start by removing all the affected leaves (which can shock the tree in itself) and placing in a spot with excellent light.